 OVERALL RISK : HIGH

 As amazingly fun and exciting Cape Town might be, you should be aware of the many dangers that await the unsuspecting tourists.
 This city has relatively high rates of crime.
-You should be vigilant and take all possible precaution measures in order to minimize the risk of something going wrong.
+You should be vigilant and take all possible precautions measures to minimize the risk of something going wrong.

 TRANSPORT & TAXIS RISK : MEDIUM